anushkaxag/simple-blog-website/README.md

+# To Run:
+1. Clone the Repository
+2. Run `skaffold dev` on terminal to run the project

 A website built to explore and implement the concepts of microservices architecture! 🌐 While the UI/UX is kept very basic, the primary focus was on learning and applying core principles of scalability, separation of concerns, and cross-service communication.

 🔧 Technologies Used: